 Please note that obtaining a BSN does not automatically allow expats (outside of the EU) the right to work in the Netherlands.
 Depending on your country of origin, you might need to apply for a work permit.
 Also, as some municipalities are bigger and busier than others, we recommend that you make an appointment either via the municipality’s own website or by calling them directly.
 Furthermore, some municipalities may require you to present different documents, so do your own research!

 When in doubt, ask for help!
-Here at Abroad Experience, we are practiced at helping our candidates make and prepare for the necessary appointments in order to smoothly transition into their new life in the Netherlands.
+Here at Abroad Experience, we are practised at helping our candidates make and prepare for the necessary appointments in order to smoothly transition into their new life in the Netherlands.
 And most of all, never forget to take a deep breath.
 A few minutes of frustration are definitely worth the wonderful experience of living and working in the Netherlands after.
 Happy quest!